-In 2011, Brian was selected to serve as one of the prestigious Congressional Stennis Fellows.
-The Stennis Fellows Program is a practical, bipartisan leadership development experience for senior-level staff of the United States Congress.
-Established in the 103rd Congress, the Stennis Fellows Program brings together chiefs of staff, committee staff directors, legislative directors, and others to explore ways to improve the effectiveness of those who work on Capitol Hill.
-He also currently serves on the Kitchen Cabinet of One Colorado to provide ongoing input and feedback regarding the policy work of One Colorado, a statewide advocacy organization dedicated to securing and protecting equality and opportunity for lesbian, gay, bisexual, and transgender (LGBT) Coloradans and their families.
+In addition to serving on the Board of Directors of the Point Foundation, Brian also serves on the Kitchen Cabinet of One Colorado to provide ongoing input and feedback regarding the policy work of One Colorado, a statewide advocacy organization dedicated to securing and protecting equality and opportunity for LGBT Coloradans and their families.